artist branding 101

 Creating and maintaining an artist brand is different for every independent artist.
 It’s part of the joy (and challenge) of being independent — that you don’t have a team guiding your every move.
-But branding is still necessary for building a lasting fanbase.
+But your branding is still crucial for building a lasting fanbase.

-In this blog, we’ll provide practical tips for you to establish your artist identity, translating your core sound and characteristics into a brand that tells fans who you are and what you believe in.
+In this blog, we’ll provide practical tips for you to establish your artist brand by reflecting on your story and sound.

 Translate your music into an artist brand foundation